[Henkle, W. D. (1871). A sketch of the life of Daniel McCartney, the man with a remarkable memory. Columbus, Ohio: Ohio State Journal Job Rooms.]:

 Ephraim's Date of Death--Henkle states Ephraim died September 9, 1825 at the age of 53 whereas the biographical sketch of Sanford Devore states James McCartney "died in early manhood", but did not provide any further information.
 It could be implied by the author of the biographical sketch, 53 was considered to be "early manhood."

-Ann Sanford's Date of Death--The biographical sketch of Sanford Devore states his grandmother Ann Sanford died about 1848 at age 99, 7 months and 5 days, placing her birth around 1748.
+Ann Sanford's Year of Birth--The biographical sketch of Sanford Devore states his grandmother Ann Sanford died about 1848 at age 99, 7 months and 5 days, placing her birth around 1748.
 Henkle though, stated Ephraim’s wife, Ann Sanford was born nineteen years later in 1767.

 Researcher's DNA Research

 Historical records indicate the origin of the McCartney name to be Scottish.
 Henkle though, states Ephraim's father emigrated from Ireland.
 With that said, this researcher decided to investigate by means of DNA analysis.
-In 2012 the researcher submitted a DNA sample to Family Tree DNA.
-More recently, the researcher elected to take their most in-depth paternal test (Big-Y).
+In 2012 the researcher submitted a Y-111 DNA sample to Family Tree DNA. followed by taking their most in-depth paternal test (Big-Y) in 2014.
 Results of these tests point to South Ireland being the point-of-origin of the researcher's McCartney branch.
 This Irish connection though, does not negate the possibility of a Scotch-Irish link.

-Interestingly, a 4th cousin 1x-removed took the same paternal DNA tests.
-Results confirmed what we already knew; our g-g-grandfathers were brothers.
+During the same time period as the researcher's initial two tests, a known 4th cousin 1x-removed took the same paternal Y-111 and Big-Y DNA tests.
+Results confirmed what the researcher already knew; our g-g-grandfathers Isaac R. McCartney and Paden A. McCartney were brothers.

 [researcher]-David McCartney (1952- )